ZHU-XU-xmu/cgMSI/README.md

 -allelePath,              string                    alleles fasta file,can be download

--alleleTable,             string                    full path of the target specise allele table
+-alleleTable,             string                    path of the target specise allele table

 -species,                 string                    species name with No whitespace(if Escherichia coli ,like Ec) for distinguish different species